Ugandan musician Mowzey Radio dies

 Addressing a press conference inside Case Hospital, Barugahare, flanked by colleagues and Radio's relatives, said the musician received "five-star treatment" and doctors did all they could to try and save his life.

 "At any given time, Radio had three doctors monitoring him," he told reporters.

 Radio's mother and other family members are at Case Hospital on Thursday.
 His fiancees were at the health facility.

-Radio's death comes just days after his mother, Jane Kasubo, had told a press conference at Case Hospital that his condition was improving, as had been confirmed by doctors.
+Radio's death comes just days after his mother, Jane Kasubo, had told a press conference at Case Hospital that Radio's condition was improving, as had been confirmed by doctors.

 Radio, famous for songs such as Heart Attack, Sweet Lady and Can't Let You Go, was revered for his "heartwarming" and "lovely" voice by fans local and global alike.

 Alongside Weasel, he made several collaborations with several musicians.

 On Wednesday, Case Hospital said it had received sh30m from President Yoweri Museveni towards Radio's hospital bills.

 "We thank you [President Museveni] so very much for the generous deed of contributing to hospital bills for Ugandan music vocallist Moses Ssekibogo alias Moze Radio," a statement by the health facility said.